Characterizations of SLE$_{\kappa}$ for $\kappa \in (4,8)$ on Liouville quantum gravity: Introduction

 Theorem~\ref{thm-bead-mchar-intro} is a key tool for showing that such percolation models converge to $\SLE_6$-decorated $\sqrt{8/3}$-LQG surfaces in the Gromov-Hausdorff-Prokhorov-uniform topology~\cite{gwynne-miller-uihpq}, the natural analog of the Gromov-Hausdorff topology for curve-decorated metric measure spaces.
 The reason for this is that the conditions in Theorem~\ref{thm-bead-mchar-intro} are possible to verify for subsequential limits of percolation models on random planar maps.

-Indeed, as it is explained in~\cite{gwynne-miller-perc}, a chordal percolation interface on, e.g., a uniform quadrangulation with simple boundary can be explored one face at a time by the peeling procedue~\cite{angel-peeling}.
+Indeed, as explained in~\cite{gwynne-miller-perc}, a chordal percolation interface on, e.g., a uniform quadrangulation with simple boundary can be explored one face at a time by the peeling procedue~\cite{angel-peeling}.
 This allows one to show that the complementary connected components of the interface are independent quadrangulations with simple boundary (which is a discrete analog of condition~\ref{item-bead-mchar-ind-intro}).
 Furthermore, one can explicitly describe the law of the discrete left/right boundary length process and compute its scaling limit in the Skorokhod topology, which eventually allows us to relate the topology of a subsequential scaling limit of a percolation interface to that of an SLE$_6$.

-The above considerations together with Theorem~\ref{thm-bead-mchar-intro} will allow us to identify the scaling limit of percolation explorations on uniform random quadrangulations with simple boundary as chordal $\SLE_6$ on the Brownian disk in~\cite{gwynne-miller-perc}.
-One can also prove similar results for other percolation models on random planar maps using the same strategy.
+The above considerations together with Theorem~\ref{thm-bead-mchar-intro} allow us to identify the scaling limit of percolation explorations on uniform random quadrangulations with simple boundary as chordal $\SLE_6$ on the Brownian disk in~\cite{gwynne-miller-perc}.
+One can also prove similar results for other percolation models on random planar maps using the same strategy, such as site percolation on a uniform triangulation.
+The results of~\cite{gwynne-miller-perc} in this last case are used in a subsequent series of works by Holden, Sun, and various coauthors to show that uniform triangulations drawn in the plane via the so-called \emph{Cardy embedding} converge to $\sqrt{8/3}$-LQG~\cite{hs-cardy-embedding}.

 One way to think about the relationship between Theorem~\ref{thm-bead-mchar-intro} and the results of~\cite{gwynne-miller-perc} is in terms of metric gluing.
 It is shown in~\cite{gwynne-miller-gluing} that the metric space quotient of two independent quantum wedges identified according to the $\sqrt{8/3}$-quantum length measure on their boundaries is a different $\sqrt{8/3}$-quantum wedge decorated by an SLE$_{8/3}$-type curve.
 In other words, the $\sqrt{8/3}$-LQG metric is compatible with the conformal welding operations of~\cite{wedges} in the setting when the gluing interface is simple.
 This statement is what allows us to identify the scaling limit of the self-avoiding walk on random quadrangulations with SLE$_{8/3}$ in~\cite{gwynne-miller-gluing}.